What Is CTE?

 Mood and behavior symptoms

 Among individuals diagnosed with CTE, some report mood and behavior symptoms that can appear as early as the patient’s 20s.
-Common changes seen include:
+Disorders reported include:

 - Impulse control problems

 However, these reported symptoms may not necessarily be caused by CTE.
 Experts believe these symptoms could also be caused by concussions, other consequences of repetitive head impacts like white matter changes - or could be completely unrelated to head impacts.

 No matter the cause, these symptoms can be treated, and the CLF HelpLine is here to connect you with a doctor who can help treat these symptoms and provide additional support.

 Most patients with CTE eventually experience progressive disorders of thinking and memory, including problems with:

 - Impaired judgment